shivamkr1911/DSA/BinarySearch/ThePainter'sPartitionProblem/README.md

-# The Painter's Partition Problem-II
+# The Painter's Partition Problem

 Dilpreet wants to paint his dog's home that has `n` boards with different lengths.
 The length of `i`th board is given by `arr[i]` where `arr[]` is an array of `n` integers.
 He hired `k` painters for this work and each painter takes 1 unit time to paint 1 unit of the board.